Minneapolis, St. Paul ending COVID-19 mask mandate

 Frey said the change was made because 78.6% of city residents age 15 and older have received at least one COVID-19 vaccine dose.

 "It certainly helped control spread and the data has shown how effective masks have been up to this time," said Frey.
-"Now that we are getting close to the 80%, we do plan to lift the mask mandate."
+"Now that we are getting close to the 80 percent, we do plan to lift the mask mandate."

 Walz ended the statewide mask mandate on May 14 shortly after the Centers for Disease Control and Prevention recommended that fully vaccinated people no longer need to wear masks.
 Several other states and private businesses quickly dropped mask requirements.